Tag Archive for: #HigherEducation

 They do this work because they believe in it.

-They do it because the students on the other side of that screen are real people with real goals — working adults, career changers, parents studying after their children go to bed — and those students deserve an instructor who shows up fully prepared and genuinely invested.
+Adjuncts show up.
+Every single term.
+Because the students on the other side of that screen are real people with real goals — working adults, career changers, parents studying after their children go to bed — and those students deserve an instructor who shows up fully prepared and genuinely invested.

 That deserves more than a week of recognition.

-Why I Designed the Inspired Educator Collection
+Why I Designed the An Inspired Educator Collection

-After more than two decades in this field I wanted to create something for the educators who rarely see themselves celebrated.
+After more than two decades in this field, I wanted to create something for the educators who rarely see themselves celebrated.

 Not generic gifts.
-Not products designed for a traditional classroom setting that have nothing to do with the experience of teaching online.
+Not products designed for a traditional classroom that have nothing to do with the experience of teaching online.

 I designed journals for capturing the ideas that come to you between grading sessions.
 Desk mats and mouse pads that bring inspiration to the workspace where so much invisible work gets done.
 Products that say — directly and indirectly — what you do matters.

 The quality of a student’s experience depends entirely on the quality of the instructor’s dedication.

-And that dedication deserves to be honored.
+Not always by your institution.
 Not always by the systems that measure productivity in enrollment numbers and retention rates.

 But it is noticed and experienced by your students.
 Even when they do not say it.